Symphysiotomy controversy in Ireland: History

 It is estimated that 1,500 women unknowingly and without consent underwent symphysiotomies during childbirth in the Republic of Ireland between 1944 and 1987.
+However, an accurate total number is not available because the Irish state has never required hospitals to produce their records.

+Most of these operations took place during labour, where cephalopelvic disproportion was suspected.

 A 2012 report found that many of the victims say the Catholic Church "encouraged, if not insisted upon, symphysiotomies."
 It has been suggested that during that period, non-Catholic doctors recommended sterilisation of women after three caesarean section operations, while Catholic doctors usually recommended "compassionate hysterectomies" as a solution to the prohibition on sterilisations.
 Despite legal restrictions being placed on the use of artificial contraceptives, the average size of families in Ireland declined from the 1930s.

 Dr. Alex Spain was master of the National Maternity Hospital during the mid-20th century, and performed 43 symphysiotomies during his tenure.
 Spain's successor, Arthur Barry, was also a strong supporter of Catholicism and the practice of symphysiotomy.
+Dr Barry is reported to have assured his colleagues ‘[i]t is easy to know when to do the operation [of symphysiotomy]: do it when [Caesarean] section would otherwise have been employed, but be even more generous in your application.
+Interfere early’.

+Dr Barry considered consent unnecessary for symhysiotomy and is reported to have said: 'Surely it will be a sad day for obstetrics when we allow the patient to direct us as to the line of treatment which is best for the case.'

 In 2002, survivor Matilda Behan and her daughter, Bernadette, set up an advocacy group for the victims called Survivors of Symphysiotomy (SoS).
 Matilda was operated upon at NMH 17 days before her baby was born.
 She thought she was being brought to theatre for a caesarean section.
 No one told her the plan was to do the 'new procedure,' a pubiotomy.
 In 2008, the Irish Human Rights Commission recommended that the Government should reconsider its decision not to set up an independent inquiry into symphysiotomy.
 The Minister for Health refused.

-On 18 February 2010, an RTÉ Prime Time documentary revealed that, over half a century, some 1,500 women had symphysiotomies performed on them during childbirth by doctors in order to train medical personnel and perfect the surgery for Africa.
+On 18 February 2010, an RTÉ Prime Time documentary revealed that hospital clinical reports, such as those of the International Missionary Training Hospital (now Our Lady of Lourdes Hospital, Drogheda), show that over half a century, some 1,500 women had symphysiotomies performed on them during childbirth by doctors as hospital policy, in order to train medical personnel and perfect the surgery for use in Africa.
 Following the programme, victims of the procedure called on the Minister for Health, Mary Harney, to initiate an independent inquiry.
 Instead, she commissioned the IOG, a training body, to inquire into itself by reviewing operations carried out by some of its own members for teaching purposes.